-Beginning on November 1, employees and students booking flights for business travel will be required to book through the UC travel system ConnexxUC.
+Beginning November 1, 2021, employees and students booking flights for business travel will be required to book through the UC travel system ConnexxUC.
 This means employee and student travelers will also need to use the Direct Bill system to generate the identification number that will be used to pay for flights within ConnexxUC.
 The benefit of using Direct Bill is that staff don’t have to pay out of pocket upfront for their airfare, often well in advance of the travel, then having to wait until travel is completed before being able to get reimbursed.
 With Direct Bill they can charge their airfare directly to the university.

 If you need assistance generating a Direct Bill ID, please contact SW Desk - email@example.com

 - Completed and signed reimbursement form (Domestic or International) or request reimbursement directly via the UCB Travel Reimbursement System